Meats and Sausages

 Stuffing

-Casings of 25-50 mm diameter can be used, protein laced water-proof casings works well as they shrink with the sausage what prevents shrivelling.
-If cooled sausage is wrinkled it can be inserted for 1 minute into boiling water, and the wrinkles should go away.
-Water proof casings should be used.
-Make sure the sausage mass is not watery as the moisture will not be able to evaporate.
-If the sausage is to be smoked use natural, cellulose or fibrous casings which allow the smoke to go through and moisture to evaporate.
+Casings of 25-50 mm diameter can be used, protein laced water-proof casings work well as they shrink with the sausage, which prevents shriveling.
+If the cooled sausage is wrinkled it can be inserted for 1 minute into boiling water, and the wrinkles should go away.
+Waterproof casings are recommended.
+Make sure the sausage mass is not watery, as the moisture will not be able to evaporate.
+If the sausage is to be smoked use natural, cellulose or fibrous casings, which allow the smoke and moisture to go through.

 Cooking

-The sealed casings in which ground fish meat is stuffed are processed in a boiling water tank, generally heated with steam.
-In large factories a continuous cooker is used.
+In a commercial plant the sausages are processed in a boiling water tank, generally heated with steam.
+In large factories, a continuous cooker is used.
 The apparatus consists of two boiling tanks, a cooling tank, and a short-time boiling tank in one connected unit.
 In the first boiling tank, kept at 167º F (75º C) the pieces of fish sausage, on a conveyor, are immersed in water for 10 minutes; then they are carried into the second boiling tank, temperature 185º F (85º C) where they are immersed for 60 minutes.

-The fish sausages are processed 60 minutes at 176-185º F (80-85º C) in continuous cookers and then cooled in a continuous cooler, when the sausage casings become wrinkled. the wrinkles are removed by soaking the cooled sausages in boiling water for one miinute.
-The finished fish sausages in their casings are packaged in cellophane.
+The fish sausages are processed 60 minutes at 176-185º F (80-85º C) in continuous cookers and then cooled in a continuous cooler.
+When the sausages become wrinkled. the wrinkles are removed by soaking the cooled sausages in boiling water for one miinute.
+The finished fish sausages are packaged in cellophane.

 Cooling